-- The fixed-term employment may be extended after four years if the employer believes there is reason to do so. - 2.
+- 1. The fixed-term employment may be extended after four years if the employer believes there is reason to do so. - 2.
 The maximum term of this extension is of one year.
-The number of these extensions shall not exceed two. - The employer may, at the OIO's request, extend the fixed-term employment for: 3. - a.
-The term of pregnancy or maternity leave taken. - b.
-The term of parental leave taken. - c.
-The prevailing arrangements on time management within the framework of membership of the works council (in accordance with article 18 of the Works Council Act) or for special leave granted for membership of the local consultation (in accordance with article 5.9). - d. the term that the person involved has worked part-time (pro rata). - The request may be refused if completion of the project is no longer expected to occur. - If in the employer's opinion the period referred to in paragraph 2 does not do justice to the particular and pressing circumstances of the individual OIO, the employer may agree to a third extension up to a maximum of six months.
+The number of these extensions shall not exceed two. - 3.
+The employer extends the fixed-term employment for: - a.
+The term of pregnancy or maternity leave taken - b.
+The term of (additional) paternity leave taken - c.
+The term of parental leave taken - d.
+The prevailing arrangements on time management within the framework of membership of the works council (in accordance with article 18 of the Works Council Act) or for special leave granted for membership of the local consultation (in accordance with article 5.9) - e. the term that the person involved has worked part-time (pro rata), - if the promotion has not been completed within the term of the employment contract. - 4.
+If in the employer's opinion the period referred to in paragraph 2 does not do justice to the particular and pressing circumstances of the individual OIO, the employer may agree to a third extension up to a maximum of six months.